Stories from the Archive: Peter Gellhorn

 Gellhorn’s first experience of Glyndebourne was in 1936, when he attended a performance of Die Zauberflöte, conducted by Fritz Busch, ‘it was very exciting’ he later recalled, ‘I hadn’t heard a Mozart opera for about two years, and remember absolutely trembling in the first bars of the overture’.

-In 1954, he joined Glyndebourne’s staff, first as a coach, then as chorus master and conductor, where his reputation was soon to become legendary, which exceptionally high expectations and professional commitment from collaborators and musicians.
+In 1954, he joined Glyndebourne’s staff, first as a coach, then as chorus master and conductor, where his reputation was soon to become legendary.

 Gellhorn would conduct a number of productions at Glyndebourne, including Mozart’s Die Zauberflöte, Die Entführung aus dem Serail and Le nozze di Figaro in addition to Gluck’s Alceste – you can see a selection of photos of these productions from our archive collection in the gallery on the right.
 Photos by Guy Gravett.